nus-cs2103-AY2324S1/tp/docs/team/chonguschonguschongus.md

 Given below are my contributions to the project.

-* **New Feature**: Enhanced the Find feature to function with NRIC, blood type, gender as well as name.
+* **New Feature**: Enhanced the Find feature to function with NRIC, gender as well as name.
-    * What it does: Allows users to search for Patients/Doctors by their NRIC, blood type, gender or simply name
+    * What it does: Allows users to search for Patients/Doctors by their NRIC and gender or simply name
     * Justification: Users can search by a specific attribute, increasing convenience

 * **New Feature**: Added a Find Appointment function to locate a specific appointment by NRIC of people involved